Recognizing the Symptoms of Bacterial Vaginosis

 Whiff Test

 The whiff test involves mixing a small amount of vaginal discharge with a potassium hydroxide (KOH) solution.
 The release of a distinct fishy odor upon mixing confirms the presence of bacterial vaginosis.
-However, this test alone is not sufficient for diagnosis and is usually performed alongside other diagnostic methods.
+However, this test alone is insufficient for diagnosis and is usually performed alongside other diagnostic methods.

 Culture Test